Chainflow/solana-mission-control/INSTRUCTIONS.md

-# solana-prometheus
+# solana-mission-control

-Solana prometheus monitoring tool provides a comprehensive set of metrics and alerts for solana validator node operators.
+Solana mission control provides a comprehensive set of metrics and alerts for solana validator node operators.
 We utilized the power of Grafana + Node exporter and extended the monitoring & alerting with a custom built go server.

 ## Install Prerequisites